Learning Deep Tree-based Retriever for Efficient Recommendation: Theory and Method

 Modern recommender systems need to retrieve top-$k$ items from a large-scale corpus (i.e., $\left|\mathcal{Y}\right|$ ranges from millions to billions or even tens of billions).
-To tackle the top-$k$ retrieval for such a large corpus efficiently and effectively, TDM ~\cite{zhu2018tdm} and JTM~\cite{Zhu2019JointOO} propose the tree-based recommendation models, which consists of a max-heap-like tree index and an advanced neural preference model.
-In this subsection, we will introduce the tree index and the preference model, detail the top-$k$ retrieval process, and subsequently elaborate on the tree model's training process in TDM and JTM.
+To tackle the top-$k$ retrieval for such a large corpus efficiently and effectively, TDM ~\cite{zhu2018tdm} and JTM~\cite{Zhu2019JointOO} propose the tree-based recommendation models, which consist of a max-heap-like tree index and an advanced preference model.
+In this subsection, we detail the components of the tree-based model, including the tree index and the preference model, followed by the introduction of its top-$k$ retrieval and training processes.